-A list of recommended web sites, books, and articles that you can explore to enhance your experience in the class.
+A list of design-related web sites that you can explore to enhance your experience in the class.
+This list is frequently updated.

 RESOURCE | DESCRIPTION |